-Dani was born and raised in the rolling farmland of Southeastern Minnesota, has lived in various parts of the Minneapolis metro area, spent 6 years as a proud resident of Madison, Wisconsin, and as of April 2018 is living out her dream of becoming an international digital nomad in Copenhagen, Denmark.
+Dani was born and raised in the rolling farmland of Southeastern Minnesota, has lived in various parts of the Minneapolis metro area, spent 6 years as a proud resident of Madison, Wisconsin, and is currently living out her dream of becoming an international digital nomad in Copenhagen, Denmark.

 Dani's work has been featured at ALIVE magazine, Buzzfeed, The Today Show, Lakeshore Magazine, Midwest Living, The Rising Tide Society, Our Body Book by Cameron Diaz, and more.
 In 2018 she was named one of the 6 People You Should Know in Minneapolis-St.Paul.

 When she isn’t working you’ll likely find her on her bike.
 Packed into a kayak with her dog and husband.
 Reminding people to hydrate.
 Lost on Quora for a couple hours.
 Or writing about herself in the third person.